Search

 Connection Between Obesity and Cancer Risk

 The exact connection between excess body fat and cancer risk is very complex and not completely understood.
 Experts believe it’s largely due to one thing in particular: inflammation caused by visceral fat, which is the fat that surrounds your vital organs.
-Excessive visceral fat affects certain processes in your body, including how it manages hormones, like insulin and estrogen.
+Excessive visceral fat affects certain processes in your body, including how it manages hormones like insulin and estrogen.
 That can lead to increased cancer risk by affecting how and when cells divide and die.
 Chronic inflammation is typically common in obese people, and research clearly shows it provides a definite increased risk for cancer.
 To put it simply, cancer occurs when cells reproduce uncontrollably, damaging the cells around them and causing illness.
 The more cells divide and reproduce, the more risk that a problem will arise and a tumor will form.

 People who are obese also often have chronic inflammatory conditions such as gallstones or non-alcoholic fatty liver disease.
 Both can cause oxidative stress, which leads to DNA damage and increases the risk of biliary tract and other cancers.

 Insulin resistance is also linked to being overweight.
 What exactly is that?
-Insulin is the hormone that regulates blood sugar, and inflammation can keep the body from properly responding to insulin, causing a resistance, which triggers an increase in insulin.
+Insulin is the hormone that regulates blood sugar, and inflammation can keep the body from properly responding to insulin, causing resistance, which triggers an increase in insulin.
 That increase triggers an increase in the number of cells produced, which can lead to cancer.

 Obesity can also impact how hormones like estrogen are controlled.
 More insulin can lead to more available estrogen, which increases cancer risk.
 That’s because the higher estrogen levels lead to increased cell production, which could lead to tumor growth.
 Estrogen is important to the body, but too much is common in obese people.
-For women, that estrogen overload increases the risk for post-menopausal breast, endometrial and ovarian cancers.
+For women, estrogen overload increases the risk for post-menopausal breast, endometrial, and ovarian cancers.

 Beyond the biological effects, obesity can lead to issues in screening for cancer and management.
 Screening may be less effective with weight issues.
 For example, women who are overweight or obese have an increased risk of cervical cancer compared with women of healthy weight.
 Experts believe ineffective screening contributes to that fact.
 Obesity increases cancer risk